Hangul Compatibility Jamo

 Hangul Compatibility Jamo is a Unicode block containing Hangul characters for compatibility with the South Korean national standard KS X 1001 (formerly KS C 5601).
 Its block name in Unicode 1.0 was Hangul Elements.

-The Hangul Compatibility Jamo block represents consonants in initial and final position with the same codepoints, while the Hangul Jamo block assigns them separate codepoints.
+Unlike the characters in the Hangul Jamo block (U+1100–U+11FF), the characters in this Unicode block do not distinguish initial consonants and final consonants, nor do they have conjoining semantics.